 Also acceptable was to furiously obliterate both of the above and use whatever remained of the nub of the 2B pencil provided to write “HELL NO.”

-Answers in pen, HB pencil or an unassuming script that seemed almost to be apologizing for its own existence might not be read correctly by the computer, warned the front-page instructions.
+Answers written in pen, HB pencil or an unassuming hand that seemed almost to be apologizing for its own existence might not be read correctly by the computer, warned the front-page instructions.

 A troubling 7% of students wrongly selected the landlocked Himalayan hellhole where freezing your ass off remains the leading cause of death—despite the efforts of an army of surgically-trained volunteers from the West—followed by driving while ethnic Nepalese and, in third place, committing lèse-majesté too loudly.